katerinaSo/weightedQuickUnionFU/README.md

 # weightedQuickUnionFU
-my attempt to write in javascript a function for this  algorithm created data strucure as an object with keys servicing ids for arrays
+ a function for this  algorithm created data strucure as an object with keys playing a role of ids for arrays